Launching MoonPay Enterprise: Stablecoin APIs for developers → Learn More

 Fungible and non-fungible tokens summarized

 The time people spend in the digital world is steadily increasing.
-Today, the average user spends over 7 hours online.
-In some countries, like South Africa, the figure is over 10 hours per day!
+In all of 2022, the average user spent almost 7 hours online.
+In some countries, like South Africa, the figure is nearly 10 hours per day!

 Understanding the difference between fungible and non-fungible tokens is essential for those looking to navigate the digital asset space.
 With this knowledge in hand, you are one step closer to participating in the token economy.